 About Kai Siedenburg

-Kai Siedenburg is a nature connection guide, Ecotherapist, writer, and author who is a pioneer in integrating nature awareness and mindfulness as a path to mind-body wellness.
+Kai Siedenburg is a nature connection guide, Ecotherapist, and poet who is a pioneer in integrating nature awareness and mindfulness as a path to mind-body wellness.
 She is passionate about helping people connect with nature as a path to greater peace, joy, and balance in their lives and in the world.